Q42/Template.Android/docs/ai-prompts.md

-## AI Prompts for Code Generation or other tasks
+## AI Prompts

 Let's collect some useful AI prompts for code generation or other tasks.

-### General Code Generation

-#### Creating a new module with presets
+### Creating a new module

 ...
 TODO

-#### Creating a new screen, adding it to the navigation and creating a XViewModel, XViewState, XScreen, XContent set for it.
+### Creating a new screen, adding it to the navigation graph and creating a XViewModel, XViewState, XScreen, XContent set for it.

 ...
 TODO

-#### Migrating a fragment from XML to compose.
+### Migrating a fragment from XML to compose.

 ```